hakerdefo/pmwf/README.md

 ### Usage :
-Open terminal, type pmwf, hit Enter and you'll have a 4 day weather forecast of your location right in terminal.
+Open terminal, type pmwf, hit Enter and you'll have current weather conditions with a 3 day weather forecast of your location right in terminal.

 ### Credits :